-Educational foundations focus on the socio-cultural analyses of education in your program area.
+Educational foundations focus on the socio-cultural analyses of education.
 Foundations include the philosophical and historical perspectives that shape your field over time.
 They also include relevant theories and rationales that influence past and present research and inquiry.

 Learning and development includes conceptual analyses of human development, learning theories, principles, practices, and/or models that apply to knowledge or skills acquisition.